TBReAI/TBReAI21-Perception/README.md

 # TBReAI21 Perception
 ### Computationally Efficient Perception for Autonomous Racing

-Building the perception pipeline for Team Bath Racing Electric's 2021 autonomous racing car.

-The code for the 2020 implementation of the perception pipeline can be found [here](old-implementation/code).
+Building the perception pipeline for Team Bath Racing Electric's 2021 autonomous racing car.The code for the 2020 implementation of the perception pipeline can be found [here](old-implementation/code).

 The video below displays how the 2020 implementation of the perception pipeline detects and classifies cones for the purpose of autonomous racing.